VinodRanganath/rn-app-rating/README.md

 `minimumDaysSinceRateLater` Minimum number of days expired, since rate later click, before showing rating popup

 `minimumRateLaterClicksToShowRateNever` Minimum rate later clicks required to show rate never option

+`debug` Enable debug mode to ignore all rule validations and storage updates, and always open popup (along with logs)

 ### Custom rules
 Custom rules can be configured by passing them to **initRNAppRating** at the time of initialisation.